muitanprasert/safeguard/README.md

 * Requirements document ready for M2; others partially edited
 * Log-in
 * Key creation and loading
+* NOTE: It seems reasonable to allow spaces within key.
+Should we change it?

 _Running Instructions_
 * In the safeguard directory run